MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Remove-MgBetaGroupAcceptedSenderByRef.md

 ## SYNOPSIS
 Remove a user or group from the accepted-senders list of the specified group.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgGroupAcceptedSenderByRef](/powershell/module/Microsoft.Graph.Groups/Remove-MgGroupAcceptedSenderByRef?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Delete (Default)